wsdfhjxc/plasma-desktop-run-command/README.md

 # Plasma Desktop Run Command

 This is a simple plugin for KDE Plasma which allows running a custom command, by invoking a specified mouse action on the desktop area.
-To give you an example, such feature may be useful if you want to run third-party application launchers, or to quickly spawn Konsole with a single click, or to launch a script on the mouse wheel scroll event, etc.
+To give you an example, such feature may be useful if you want to run third-party application launchers, or to quickly spawn Konsole with a single click, or to launch a custom script, etc.

 ## Screenshot